chadalon/AlgoTrade/README.md

 The beginning screen allows you to add as many account connections to each supported brokerage/exchange as you want.
 These are stored in a text file in JSON format.

 # Retrieving Data
-As of now, you can either load in data from a file (right now only works with aggregated trades with timestamp, amount, and price) or by pulling from a supported brokerage/exchange with your API token.
+As of now, you can either load in data from a file (right now only works with aggregated trades sorted by timestamp, amount, and price) or by pulling from a supported brokerage/exchange with your API token.

 # Supported APIs